Degree Offered: Master of Arts in Education (M.A.Ed.)

 M.A.Ed. in Comprehensive Education - Art, Biology, English, Social Sciences

-M.A.Ed. in Comprehensive Education - Elementary & Middle Grades
+M.A.Ed. in Comprehensive Education - Elementary Grades - (with tracks in Literacy, AIG, and STEM)

 M.A.Ed. in Comprehensive Education - Special Education